zamazan4ik/awesome-pgo/article_lto/article.md

 TODO: talk here about Fat vs Thin LTO, pros and cons of each

+Since we have more than one major LTO type, one of the first questions comes to a mind - which one should I use?
+Here we step into a semi-holywar topic.
+Short answer: *it depends* (as usual, huh).

+My personal view on this question is the following.
+By default, **Fat LTO** should be used by applications since it results in better final optimizations (see the "Fat vs Thin LTO" section above).
+My logic here is pretty simple.
+Our aim with the Release build is to provide as much as possible optimized binary as we can achieve with other constraints (like build resources).
+Why?
+Because you know, "optimize once, run optimized everywhere" (on over 100500 billions of devices. hehe).
+It means for Release we enable only the most efficieint from the resulting optimizations LTO kind - it's Fat LTO.

+Only if for some reason Fat LTO doesn't work in your case - too long build times even for the dedicated "Please enable all heavy optimizations to bless our users" build profile; you don't have enough RAM on your build machines and you cannot upgrade them; you met a bug only with Fat LTO (and this bug in the compiler since otherwise you need to fix your code/build scripts/build wrappers); you need to use distributed LTO (like Google) - only in this case use Thin LTO.

+I know that many people can disagree with me.
+I heard in many discussions that ThinLTO should be used by default since it's faster to compile with Thin LTO than with Fat LTO, requires less RAM during the build, etc. Since all of these arguments are valid, I still prefer to deliver to users (or get if I am a user) as optimized binary as possible even if it requires more resources during the compilation.
+I value users experience more than CI experience, and I hope all of you think the same.

 ### Documentation

 TODO: Tauri recommendations includes LTO: https://v1.tauri.app/v1/guides/building/app-size/#rust-build-time-optimizations

 ### Build systems